jamesward/tweetmap/README.md

 1. Install Activator: Copy the zip file to your computer, extract the zip, double-click on the `activator` or `activator.bat` file to launch the Activator UI

-2. Create a new app with the `Hello Play Framework (Scala Only)` template
+2. Create a new app with the `Play Scala Seed` template

 3. Optional: Open the project in an IDE: Select `Code` then `Open` then select your IDE and follow the instructions to generate the project files and open the project in Eclipse or IntelliJ